andatoshiki/toshiki-proxypool/README.md

 ## Read Before You Proceed

-> **⚠**: Note that this project was **originally** released by **[sansui233](https://github.com/Sansui233/proxypool)** licensed under **[GNU](https://www.gnu.org/licenses/licenses.en.html)** for project derivational development and distribution; As required by original developers, project content contained under [proxypool](https://github.com/Sansui233/proxypool) and its affiliates **MUST** be copyleft yet pointing the credit of the original developer. *Hence this project and its assets in contained is a new branch & version published and secondarily developed from the original project*, please understand and ensure copywrites are **pointing the original author** for your own development.
+>**Note**: Note that this project was **originally** released by **[sansui233](https://github.com/Sansui233/proxypool)** licensed under **[GNU](https://www.gnu.org/licenses/licenses.en.html)** for project derivational development and distribution; As required by original developers, project content contained under [proxypool](https://github.com/Sansui233/proxypool) and its affiliates **MUST** be copyleft yet pointing the credit of the original developer. *Hence this project and its assets in contained is a new branch & version published and secondarily developed from the original project*, please understand and ensure copywrites are **pointing the original author** for your own development.

 - ***The original author is no longer maintaining the original project, thus this project exists.***